TheKauanLima/StoryRepo/StoryVault/Characters/Evie/Evie.md

 Investigator - Able to find useful information with ease.
 Heightened persuasion and manipulation skills.

 **Flaws:**
-Fragmented Memory - Misremembers her past before becoming an [[Artificial Apianids|Artificial Apianid]].
+Fragmented Memory - Misremembers her past before becoming an [[Apideus (Apis-Artificium)|Apideu]].
 Severe headaches when trying to remember her past.

 Obsessions of a Researcher - Obsessive.
 Must see tasks to completion no matter what.
 Can become distressed if she cannot do something, leading to depressive episodes or anxiety attacks.